 When a dApp’s crypto token has several use-cases, users are encouraged to utilize the crypto token rewards within the dApp’s environment.
 An example can be found in blockchain games.
 If a token is connected to the game, it can be later used to purchase some in-game inventory in the form of NFTs and improve the quality of the gameplay.

 Axie Infinity is probably the most popular game that relies on this mechanic.
-Through the use of the AXS token, players are able to buy new creatures and additions to the gameplay.
+Through the use of the AXS token, players can buy new creatures and additions to the gameplay.

 People come for the token, but they might stay for the dApp.